-These guidelines should be used in accordance with technical recommendations of that are based on the relevant evidence and related Codex texts/documents by WHO, UNICEF and WFP3.
 1) A Joint Statement by the World Health Organization, the World Food Programme, the United Nations System Standing Committee on Nutrition and the United Nations Children's Fund.
 2007.
 Community-Based Management of Severe Acute Malnutrition; A Joint Statement by the World Health Organization and the United Nations Children's Fund.
 2009.
-Child growth standards and the identification of severe acute malnutrition in infants and children, Geneva: World Health Organization; World Health Organization.
+Child growth standards and the identification of severe acute malnutrition in infants and children, Geneva: World Health Organization; World Health Organisation.
 2013.
 Guideline: Updates on the management of severe acute malnutrition in infants and children, Geneva: World Health Organization; World Health Organisation.
-2013.
-Guideline: Updates on the management of severe acute malnutrition in infants and children, Geneva: World Health Organization; World Health Organization; 1981.
-International code of marketing of breast-milk substitutes, Geneva: World Health Organization on infant and young child feeding]; Code of Ethics for International Trade in Food including Concessional and Food Aid Transactions (CXC 20-1979); Food and Agriculture Organisation and World Health Organisation.
+2003.
+Global Strategy for Infant and Young Child Feeding, Geneva: World Health Organization; World Health Organisation.
+[1981.
+International code of marketing of breast-milk substitutes, Geneva: World Health Organization and subsequent relevant WHA Resolutions on infant and young child feeding]; Code of Ethics for International Trade in Food including Concessional and Food Aid Transactions (CXC 20-1979); Food and Agriculture Organisation and World Health Organisation.
 2016.
 FAO/WHO Microbial safety of lipid-based ready-to-use foods for management of moderate acute malnutrition and severe acute malnutrition, Rome: Food and Agriculture Organisation.]